portsoc/hangman-in-branches/README.md

 ## Objectives

 We will be carrying out minor fixes from the previous branch but mainly we will be focusing on graphics.
-More specifically, we will draw the hangman that completes as the user makes wrong guesses.
+More specifically, we will replace the placeholder image of the hangman with an image on a canvas that gets drawn as the user makes wrong guesses.

 If you have not done so already, check out the examples in [the Canvas Stick Figure repository](https://github.com/portsoc/Web-Canvas-Stick-Figures).